Brandon Herrera

-Brandon Herrera (born November 20, 1995), also known as The AK Guy, is an American YouTuber and firearm manufacturer whose videos primarily focus on firearms.
+Brandon Joseph Herrera (born November 20, 1995), also known as The AK Guy, is an American YouTuber, firearms manufacturer, and political candidate.
+He gained prominence through his YouTube channel, launched in 2014, which features firearms testing, historical weapon demonstrations, and commentary on gun policy and politics.
+Herrera is a member of the Republican Party.

-Herrera was a candidate in the race to represent Texas's 23rd congressional district in 2024, but lost by approximately 1 percentage point to incumbent Tony Gonzales in the Republican primary runoff.
-He has announced his second candidacy for the Republican nomination in 2026.
+In 2024, Herrera ran to represent Texas's 23rd congressional district in the U.S. House of Representatives, challenging incumbent Tony Gonzales in the Republican primary.
+He lost by approximately 1 percentage point in a runoff.
+He is running again for the seat in 2026, forcing a runoff and becoming the nominee after Gonzales withdrew his candidacy.

 Early life

-Brandon Herrera was born in Fort Bragg, North Carolina, to a family originating from Texas.
-Both his parents are military veterans.
+Brandon Herrera was raised in Fayetteville, North Carolina in a military family.
+He first became interested in firearms as a teenager in middle school.
+In 2008, at age 12, Herrera became a member of the Sons of Confederacy chapter in Fayetteville.
 Herrera attended Campbell University, where he studied pre-law, before dropping out to run his firearms manufacturing business.

 Career

 YouTube

 Started in 2014, Herrera's YouTube channel focuses on testing and reviewing firearms.
-Subjects of his videos include tests of antique and military weapons, such as the AK-47 and RPG-7; discussions about gun laws and politics; and a series recreating the assassinations of public figures, including John F. Kennedy and Martin Luther King Jr. His videos often feature guests who have served in the military; Herrera himself is not a military veteran.
+Subjects of his videos include tests of antique and military weapons, such as the AK-47 and RPG-7; discussions about gun laws and politics; and a series recreating the assassinations of public figures, including John F. Kennedy, Martin Luther King Jr and Abraham Lincoln.
+His videos often feature guests who have served in the military; Herrera himself is not a military veteran.
+He moved to Texas in 2020.

 On October 16, 2022, Herrera collaborated with Kyle Rittenhouse in Rittenhouse's first ever YouTube video after Rittenhouse launched his own channel dedicated to guns and Second Amendment rights.

 In 2024, Herrera released a rifle he and his team engineered called the AK-50, an AK-47 pattern rifle chambered in .50 BMG in order to blend the durability and power of the two separately.
 The gun was later added to the video game Escape from Tarkov.

 In the aftermath of the Annunciation Catholic Church shooting, an alleged manifesto by the perpetrator referenced Herrera, stating the two had met at SHOT Show.
 Herrera harshly condemned the shooting and perpetrator, stating that he and his friends who attended SHOT show have "zero recollection of ever meeting this creep."
 The National Shooting Sports Foundation, the organizers of SHOT show, released a statement in which they detailed there is no record or evidence the shooter ever attended any year of the event.

 Politics

 On March 19, 2024, Herrera spoke outside of the Colorado State Capitol to around 400 people and later testified inside to the Colorado Legislature against a proposed assault weapons ban.

-On July 7, 2025, Herrera appeared on Fox News to discuss the impact and effects of the July 2025 Central Texas floods.
 Herrera has described himself as libertarian-leaning, often emphasizing gun rights and limited government, but has generally aligned himself with right-wing populists such as Jim Jordan and Matt Gaetz.
 He also has appealed to anti-establishment voters in the primaries.
-Herrera is also a staunch supporter of US President Donald Trump, having worked on the 2016 Trump campaign.